e11938258/RO-Crates-and-Excel/README.md

 We also provide two examples: one for excel2rocrate direction and one for rocrate2excel.
 You can find them in the folder "./examples".

+## Evaluation of generated excel files

+First of all the excel files describe the dataset on the column level somewhat reliably, albeit only normal distribution is used.
+There are obvious shortcomings such as no formatting of the cells and no function preservation mapping cell relationships.
+Those are not contained in the profile on purpose as they are not necessary for the description of the dataset (even though the formulas could provide insights but are hard to standardise in terms of feature connections inside a query and thus not very machine actionable).
+However, there are other column relationships that could be interesting for data synthesis that would capture the relationships in a bayesian network (e.g. as done in https://github.com/DataResponsibly/DataSynthesizer).
+However, this approach does not scale very well with high number of columns.

 ## Possible Extensions & shortcomings

 * We just implemented parser for numeric, categorical and string values in the cell.
 Other column types such as date could be added.